Ulrich Schnaft

-Ulrich Schnaft (1923-2013) was a German Waffen-SS man and World War II veteran, who immigrated to Israel in 1949 by posing as a Jew, served in the Israeli Army, and was later convicted of spying for Egypt.
+Ulrich Schnaft (3 October 1923 – 1 November 2013) was a German Waffen-SS member and World War II veteran, who immigrated to Israel in 1949 by posing as a Jew, served in the Israeli Army, and was later convicted of spying for Egypt.

 Early life and World War II service

-Ulrich Schnaft was born in Königsberg, Germany, in 1923, the son of a single mother.
+Ulrich Schnaft was born in Königsberg, East Prussia, Prussia, Germany, in 1923, the son of a single mother.
 His mother placed him in an orphanage, and he was later adopted by a German family.
 He attended a vocational school and was trained as a mechanical technician, graduating in 1941, during World War II.
 He then enlisted in the German Army and joined the Waffen-SS.
-He was deployed to the Russian front.
+He was deployed to the Eastern front.
 He was wounded and taken to a hospital in Germany.
-After recuperating, he was sent to Yugoslavia and later Italy.
-In late 1944, while fighting in Italy, he was taken prisoner by the US Army near the Po River.
+After recuperating, he was sent to Yugoslavia and posted to a unit engaged in anti-partisan warfare there.
+He was subsequently deployed to northern Italy in 1944.
+He was taken prisoner by the US Army near the Po River.
 He remained in a POW camp until mid-1947.
 His captors released him after finding no evidence he had committed war crimes.